hasithaa/fork-module-ballerina-workflow/docs/write-workflow-functions.md

 io:println(result.status);  // "COMPLETED", "FAILED", "RUNNING", etc.
 io:println(result.result);  // The workflow return value (if completed)
 ```

+`WorkflowExecutionInfo` includes the workflow ID, workflow type, status, result, error message, and recorded activity invocations.
+Use `getWorkflowResult()` when you want to wait for completion, and `getWorkflowInfo()` when you only need the current status.

 Use `workflow:getWorkflowInfo()` to inspect a workflow's current state without waiting for completion: